anfibiacreativa/anfibiacreativa/README.md

 ## About me

-My name is Natalia Venditto and I currently work in the role of Principal Program Manager with Microsoft, leading the *JavaScript* and *Node.js* e2e developer experience on Azure.
+My name is Natalia Venditto and I currently work in the role of Principal Program Manager with Microsoft, leading the *JavaScript* and *Node.js* e2e developer experience on Azure, (Dev Tools, DX).

-Previously I was a Senior Solutions Architect with MongoDB and, even before that, a Principal Solutions Architect and Principal Frontend Engineer at Netcentric, a Cognizant Digital Business.
-I have been working professionally in web development since 2005 when I transitioned from Graphic Designer to Web Designer, and then Developer. (and non-professionally, a bunch of years before that)
+I've been in tech for a while, also in the roles of Principal Solutions Architect for the Adobe tech stack, Principal Frontend Engineer at Cognizant, Senior Solutions Architect with MongoDB, and full-stack freelance developer and consultant.
+I'm also an international technical public speaker.

-If you wanna know more about me, please visit my personal website:
+➡️ If you wanna know more about me, please visit my personal website

 https://www.microfrontend.dev

-that I use to speak about full-stack JavaScript development, micro architectures, composability, serverless and cloud-native.
+that I use to spread knowledge about full-stack JavaScript development, micro architectures, composability, serverless and cloud-native.

-🌟🌟🌟🌟 Have  a great day! 🌟🌟🌟🌟
+➡️ I am currently very involved with initiatives that integrate API-First architecture patterns and tools, and portable interoperable runtimes, like WASI enabled Wasm.